dojo/framework/docs/en/custom-elements/supplemental.md

 # Using Themes

-A Dojo Theme can be used with a custom element by including the theme's JavaScript and CSS files.
+Themes can be used with custom elements by including the theme's JavaScript and CSS files.

 ```html
 <!DOCTYPE html>